 Installing a home security system may actually save you money, because some insurance companies are willing to shave your premium if you have an electronic alarm system in place.
 Taking into account the average national premium, and how much an average electronic alarm system costs – the installation will pay for itself, just in insurance savings, in as little as three years.

 There are two main types of security systems that protect your home: monitored alarm systems (video surveillance), and local area systems (so-called “bells only”).
 The latter are the more basic ones.
 These traditional unmonitored systems have various types of sensors placed in and around the house: for example, they can be hooked up to doors and windows.
-Some devices of this type will also include motion detectors.
+Some devices of this type will also best predictive dialer include motion detectors.
 “Bells only” typically include the use of sound alarm that goes off when the device detects a perceived threat.
 This will alert you – or your neighbors, if you’re not at home – of any unauthorized entry, and the loud alarm will scare off the burglars.
 Some devices of this type will also transfer the information about location and the type of threat to the nearest police department.

 Monitored home security systems are the most advanced, and therefore a pricier option.
 Monitored home security systems include video surveillance, where cameras are connected to a central monitoring system.
 They serve as video door phone, and for identification and access control, but they can also be used as crime deterrence: their presence signifies that your home will not be an easy target.
 Just the sight of a video camera is enough to scare away potential burglars!
 They know that they are more likely to be identified when breaking into a home with a video surveillance, and the video material can be used as an evidence against them.
 Some types of monitored systems can also sound alarms and alert the police.
 The company will call your house and ask for a password, and if there is no answer, or the wrong password is given over the phone, they will call the police.
 When used to protect apartment complexes, they include live monitoring and a trained security guard.